Networking without the 'ick': it is possibleApr 22, 2022

 When I mention networking as an alternative, terror strikes, and I can understand why, with visions of 2-minute pitches, business-card bombing and awkward silences just some of the reasons why people are put off going to networking events, whether in real life or online.

 I had a very bad impression of networking, after a male friend had told me he was trying to grow his sales-based business by going to ‘awful breakfast meetings’.
-I thought it must be all corporate and perhaps a bit ‘cult-ish’ – I could mention special handshakes and old boys club here – and at the time had no need of such things any way.
+I thought it must be all corporate-jargon and pushy sales techniques, and at the time had no need of such things anyway.

 It's not all roses